Local Entropy and Generic Multiplicity One Singularities of Mean Curvature Flow of Surfaces: Entropy and Local Entropy

 As we mentioned before, in general the continuity of entropy does not hold even for the closed hypersurfaces.
-This is because the convergence of Radon measure may have very complicated part in a small scale, which contribute to large entropy but vanish in the limit.
+This is because the convergence of Radon measure may have a very complicated part on a small scale, which contributes to large entropy but vanishes in the limit.
 Thus in general the entropy is only lower semi-continuous.
-However, we can still prove the continuity of entropy under certain condition that those complicated small scale can be ruled out.
+However, we can still prove the continuity of entropy under a certain condition that those complicated small scales can be ruled out.

 Let us first introduce a notation.
 Given a closed hypersurface $\Sigma\subset\mathbb{R}^{n+1}$ and let $f$ be a smooth function on $\Sigma$, we define a new hypersurface $\Sigma_f$ to be

 \begin{lemma} Suppose $\Sigma$ is a closed hypersurface in $\mathbb{R}^{n+1}$, and $f$ is a smooth function on $\Sigma$.
 Let $m$ be a positive integer.
 Then